jnk0le/AVR-UART-lib/README.md

 The application code should call cts_isr_handlers from interrupts corresponding to used pins. (see [example](example(flow control).c))
 If CTS line goes high during transmission (before UDRE interrupt is fired), only one additional byte will be transmitted. (due to 2 level transmit register)

-- soft RTS pins have to be configured as input without pullup or output in low state, before endering uart_init().
+- soft RTS pins have to be configured as input without pullup or output in low state, before entering uart_init().
 If interrupts are not missed, the receiver can accept up to 2 additional bytes after buffer is filled, one from next or ongoing transmission and another one if transmitter misses RTS signal (last one is stored in shift register).

-- Any used IO pin have to be accesible from bottom IO address space. (eg. few ports on mega2560 cannot be used as a flow control IO)
+- Any used IO pin have to be accessible from bottom IO address space. (eg. few ports on mega2560 cannot be used as a flow control IO)

 - For proper operation of hardware RTS, USART_EXTEND_RX_BUFFER have to be defined.